 A. How Other Jurisdictions Might Analyze IBT or CD Decisions from Other States

 As previously discussed by others,27F a restructuring mechanism in one state will not provide finality unless the decision is recognized by other jurisdictions.
-The US Constitution includes the Full Faith and Credit Clause as well as the Privileges and Immunities Clause (also referred to as the doctrine of Comity) in Article IV.
-These clauses create methods of extending the effect of a restructuring mechanism beyond the state that issued the judgment and giving that state’s judgment effect in all other states in which the insurer does business.32
+The US Constitution includes the Full Faith and Credit Clause as well as the Privileges and Immunities Clausein Article IV, and separately courts have been known to honor decisions from other courts through a doctrine of Comity.
+These are three methods used to extend the effect of a restructuring mechanism beyond the state that issued the judgment, and effectuating the restructuring transaction in all other states in which the insurer does business.32

-Thus, the Privileges and Immunities Clause or the Full Faith and Credit Clause are two methods stemming from the US Constitution that provide for recognition of court orders from other states.
-We will briefly touch on both concepts but leave these non-core insurance topics to others to discuss in more depth.

 The policyholder challenging the decision must first identify the property of which they are being deprived.
 Assuming the resulting insurer is sufficiently capitalized, a policyholder who has been reallocated to the resulting insurer, but alleges no additional harm, may have difficulty identifying the property interest of which they have been deprived.
 The determination on full faith and credit will likely rely upon the issues raised and considered in the Court of the domestic state.

 The issue is not likely to be ripe until an insolvency occurs with the assuming insurer.
 At that point, if the assuming insurer is insolvent and the original insurer is still financially sound, will a court give full faith and credit to the approval of the IBT or CD?
 This is an open question that is unlikely to be resolved until the specific factual scenario presents itself to the courts.
 The fact that this issue exists makes it even more important that only transactions with the greatest chance for success be subject to corporate restructuring process.